How to Sprout Wheat Berries for Bulgur Wheat: An Illustrated Guide

 Bulgur has a flavor profile that is similar in ways to dark chocolate...so think about anything that goes well with chocolate, or pairs well with slightly bitter foods.

-Also, while bulgur makes an excellent vegetarian dish, it also pairs well with practically any meat...even wild game such as wild duck or wild goose, which can be difficult to put in combinations, due to its flavor strength, which is similar to organ meats (heart, liver, kidneys, etc.).
-Domestic poultry such as chicken or turkey can pale somewhat next to bulgur, but is still pleasant, and may be served chopped into the bulgur, or served alongside.
+Also, while bulgur makes an excellent vegetarian dish, it also pairs well with practically any meat...even wild game such as wild duck or wild goose, which can be difficult to put in combinations, due to its flavor strength, which is similar to organ meats like heart, liver, kidneys, etc. Domestic poultry such as chicken or turkey can pale somewhat next to bulgur, but is still pleasant, and may be served chopped into the bulgur, or served alongside.
 Anything herb-ey and definite in its character, such as spicy sausage or bacon, holds its own very well.

 If you are not sure what goes with tasty dish, simply cook some of the grain fairly plain, with a bit of butter or oil and salt, and then experiment with test batches - small bowls of the bulgur with the herbs or seasonings you had in mind.
 If you wind up with something disappointing, you can rejoice that the whole meal was not destroyed...and try your next idea with another test batch.